New technology deployed in annual Las Vegas Valley homeless census

 The first group of volunteers didn’t have to go far early Wednesday to begin counting the homeless on the streets of Las Vegas.

-Volunteer Liz Ortenburger, the executive director of the domestic violence shelter SafeNest and part of the first group to head out just before 5 a.m. to begin the annual homeless count, pulled out her cell phone and approached a man in a wheelchair at the bus stop on Las Vegas Boulevard North.
+Volunteer Liz Ortenburger, CEO of the domestic violence shelter SafeNest and part of the first group to head out just before 5 a.m. to begin the annual homeless count, pulled out her cellphone and approached a man in a wheelchair at the bus stop on Las Vegas Boulevard North.

 She clicked on the opening screen and pinned her location.
 Then she opened up a survey and asked the man if she could ask him a few questions.